 The reason the jacket doesn't add any bulk to Chelsea's frame is that the pants and top clearly show her figure.
 It's obvious that her body doesn't fill all the space the jacket takes up.
 Sure, if you drew an outline around her in each picture, the one with the jacket would be bigger.
 But she still doesn't look blocky because you can see where she ends and the jacket begins.

 A long, flowing jacket sounds exactly like the sort of thing plus size women should avoid.
 Won't it make us look like we're drowning in fabric?

 Not if we layer it over the right clothes.
 Skinny jeans, slim-leg pants or even Vikki Vi's Pull-On Pant are narrow enough to balance out a large jacket.
 Plus, those leggings are perfect for showing off those shapely calves.

 The top is also an important part of why this look works.
-Since it's shorter than the jacket, Monica doesn't look like she's dressed up in mommy's clothes.
+Since it's shorter than the jacket, Chelsea doesn't look like she's dressed up in mommy's clothes.

 The thickness of the material is another crucial factor.
 Thin fabric just works better with layering.
 You won't end up with so much fabric that you can't bend your elbows.
 Vikki Vi Classics are all made with our signature finely ribbed stretch knit fabric.
 It's heavy enough to drape beautifully, but thin enough that you can layer it comfortably.